Posted under Car Lights & Glass

 1. Oil pressure warning light

-The oil pressure warning light — i.e., the old-fashioned oil can — illuminates when there’s a problem with the engine’s oil pressure, possibly due to low oil levels, a blockage in the oil system, or a failing oil pump, among other things.
-If the oil pressure is too low, the oil won’t flow through the engine properly, which could lead to serious damage and an expensive repair bill!
+If the oil pressure is too low, the oil won’t flow through the engine properly, which could lead to severe damage and an expensive repair bill!
 Don’t take this warning lightly.
-Pull over to a safe location and call a tow truck.
+Pull over to a safe location, turn off the engine, and call a tow truck.

 2. Charging system warning light

 The charging system warning light, also known as the battery light, lets you know something’s wrong with your vehicle’s battery or charging system.
-This warning can illuminate for several reasons, including:
+Despite its straightforward appearance, 8% of drivers in our survey couldn’t correctly identify this symbol.

 • A loose, corroded battery cable